Beryllium Electron Configuration and Orbital Diagram Model

 The valency of an element is determined by electron configuration in the excited state.
 Here, beryllium has two unpaired electrons.
 Therefore, the valency of beryllium is 2.

-The elements that form bonds by donating electrons are called cation.
+The element that forms a bond by donating electrons is called cation.
 Beryllium leaves two electrons and turns into a positive ion.
 Therefore, beryllium is a cation element.

 Be – 2e– → Be2+

-How to determine the group and period of beryllium through the electron configuration?
+Determine the group and period of beryllium through the electron configuration

 The last orbit of an element is the period of that element.
 The electron configuration of the beryllium atom shows that the last orbit of the beryllium atom is 2.
 So, the period of beryllium is 2.